JS-Hao/frameani/README.md

 ## Events

-frameAni support the events of `onPlay`, `onReset`, `onStop` and `onEnd`, the one thing you should do is pass them into the animation configuration:
+frameani support the events of `onPlay`, `onReset`, `onStop` and `onEnd`, the one thing you should do is pass them into the animation configuration:

 ```javascript
 const aq = new Aqueue({